A Guide to Hair Transplant Success Rates

 Hair transplantation surgery has come a long way since it’s first mention within medical academia back in 1939.
 New technologies and improvements are continually being developed worldwide to improve the efficiency and effectiveness of the procedure.

-One of the most exciting prospects that may have the potential to significantly boost hair restoration success rates is the development of stem-cell hair transplants.
+One of the most exciting prospects that may have the potential to significantly boost the success rate of hair transplant results is the development of stem-cell hair transplants.
 The use of stem-cell enriched injections are already commonly used alongside a hair transplant, however, standalone stem-cell hair transplants are currently undergoing clinical trials and are estimated to be ready for use within the next few years.
 Until then though, reliable methods like FUE and DHI still offer great success rates and natural-looking results.